Where Did the Kinds Walk?

 © 2026 D. L. White.
 Licensed under CC BY-ND 4.0. https://creativecommons.org/licenses/by-nd/4.0/

 This paper was developed collaboratively using Claude (Anthropic) for technical modeling, drafting, and co-development of the reasoning chain.
-Arabian corridor fauna independently derived and validated by Grok (xAI) from locked Paper 2 climate profiles without access to predictions.
+Arabian corridor fauna independently derived and validated by Grok (xAI) from locked Paper 2 climate analysis without access to predictions.
 Climate phase mapping independently assessed by Grok.
 Pre-catastrophe flora analysis informed by independent assessment from Grok.
 Three additions from Grok's independent Africa derivation incorporated: rhinos, baboon/ape primate split, arid-adapted medium fauna.
 Human serial founder effect data from Ramachandran et al. 2005 (PNAS).
 Wolf genomic data from Hennelly et al. 2024 (Communications Biology), Fan et al. 2016 (Genome Research), and Pilot et al. 2014 (Heredity).
 Neither AI system endorses all conclusions as settled.